-First I want to clarify (although I know 99.9% of you know this), the following Orange Lacquered Chicken does not contain real lacquer, or any stain or shellac.
+First I want to clarify (although I know 99.9% of you know this), the following Orange Lacquered Roast Chicken does not contain real lacquer or any stain or shellac.
 Nor does it contain any substance you might find at Home Depot.

 Great, I’m comparing chicken to lacquered wood.
 I bet that’s really juicing up your appetite!

-Thing is, there are people who actually do use not food safe lacquer, stains and all kinds of liquid substances that will probably poison you.
+The thing is, there are people who actually do use not food safe lacquer, stains and all kinds of liquid substances that will probably poison you.
 These people are professional food stylists.
-Ever see those pictures of perfectly, deep, golden brown turkey’s on a beautiful platter with lots of fixings, smack in the middle of a Thanksgiving table, not a burnt spot or flaw to be found?
+Ever see those pictures of perfectly, deep golden brown turkeys on a beautiful platter with lots of fixings, smack in the middle of a Thanksgiving table, not a burnt spot or flaw to be found?
 Ever wonder why that look is almost impossible to achieve?
-Because, although it’s real fowl, you cannot eat it.
+It’s because it is impossible to achieve.
+Although it’s a real turkey, you cannot eat it.

-I guess they throw these turkeys and chickens in the garbage once they get the photo they need.
+I guess they trash the poultry once they get the photo they need.
 Change that ‘I guess’ to ‘I hope’.

-As mentioned in the first paragraph, my chicken contains none of the above, and look at the lovely deep, glossy skin I got.
+As mentioned in the first paragraph, my lacquered chicken contains none of the above, and look at the lovely crispy, deep, burnished skin.
 No, it’s not perfect, and you won’t see it on one of Norman Rockwell’s holiday tables, but it’s completely edible and delicious!

-To start, I made an orange compound butter to massage into the chicken, on top and underneath the skin…mostly the breast because thighs and legs don’t take kindly to their skin being pulled away and stuffed.
-They tear in protest if you go to deep..no matter how gently, so I usually do the best I can.
-This means the fat part of each drumstick ends up with a glob of butter, herbs or whatever, smack in the middle, which has to be massaged on the outside of the skin to cover as much of the meat as you can.
+To start, I made an orange compound butter to massage into the chicken, on top and underneath the skin, mostly the breast because thighs and legs don’t take kindly to their skin being pulled away and stuffed.
+They tear in protest if you go too deep, no matter how gently you slide your fingers in, so I usually do the best I can.
+This means the fat part of each drumstick ends up with a glob of butter, herbs or whatever, smack in the middle, which has to be massaged on the outside of the skin to cover as much of the meat as possible.

 “Why aren’t you as funny anymore?
 You used to crack me up.
 Are you ok?”

 There’s too many answers to that question, and that was part of my response to her.
-The rest “I promise it’ll return, just not in a great place, or flowing at the moment”, with a huge smiley emoticon at the end –> 😀
+The rest was, “I promise it’ll return, just not in a great place right now nor flowing at the moment”, with a huge smiley emoticon at the end –> 😀

-Maybe I should just post my food photos with poetry, or songs?
+Maybe I should just post my food photos with poetry or songs?
 I’ve heard some of the best of both have come during ‘down times’.
 How about a Haiku?

 Oh lacquered chicken

-How beautiful thy skin is
+How beautiful thy skin

 I want your drumstick